smiah069/helloWorld/emacs-help.md

 >M-x ido-mode
 >

-* smex package is useful to have auto-complete commands in the minibuffer.
+* **smex** package is useful to have auto-complete commands in the minibuffer.
 See [this link](https://github.com/nonsequitur/smex) for details.
 To install this package, run

 - *M-x package-list-packages*
-- * Search smex, then type i then x, then follow the instructions
+- Search *smex*, then type i then x, then follow the instructions